 Again, if God only justifies ungodly people, then why does Scripture also state that Christ was justified in the Spirit?

 Here is the problem.
-The hallmark of what is called Christianity is not about turning our backs on sin and walking righteously, but about be 'counted' as 'justified' by what Christ did.
+The hallmark of what is called 'Christianity' is not about turning our backs on sin and walking righteously, but about be 'counted' as 'justified' by what Christ has done.
 This means that their version of 'justification' does not involve turning from sin, but rather being 'justified' while remaining in sin.
-Their version of 'repentance,' if mentioned is not about turning away from sin, but a 'change of mind' that is merely a feeling sorry for yourself.
+Their version of 'repentance,' if mentioned at all is not about turning away from sin, but a 'change of mind' that is merely a feeling sorry for yourself.
 True repentance has no significance as they will openly confess that they will continue to sin because their definition of justification means that all their sins have already been paid for (past, present and future) while remaining ungodly.
 After all, only Christ could be sinless because he is God and could not sin.

 But seek first the kingdom of God and his RIGHTEOUSNESS, and all these things will be added to you. - Matthew 6:33

 Unfortunately, they know nothing about justification by faith by their open denial.

 The false Gospel that is manifest almost everywhere today denies repentance, which is a walk of faith that brings a person to true justification in Christ.
 All you hear from them is 'justification' by blood, yet they ignore the significance of Christ’s blood that brought the Holy Spirit to help a man walk by faith in righteousness in all that he does.
 The Trinitarian must remove the 'faith of Christ' and replace it with what their version of Christ has done for them, rather than believing what Christ did through faith so that we also can do likewise.

 To believe that Christ is God negates the example of faith of a man to follow.
 The Trinitarian Christ does not need faith because he is God.